 Pursuant to § 415-38.5 of the Zoning By-laws, all marijuana establishments must apply for a special permit.
-A true and correct copy of relevant articles and votes by the Rockland Board of Selectmen amending the Zoning By-laws are attached hereto as Exhibit A. Two Buds will comply with the special permitting requirements set forth under § 415-38.5(C) of the Zoning By-laws because:
+A true and correct copy of § 415-38.5 of the Zoning By-laws is attached hereto as Exhibit A. Two Buds will comply with the special permitting requirements set forth under § 415-38.5(C) of the Zoning By-laws because: